Detailed guides to painful problems, treatments & more

 Tags: nutrition, self-treatment, treatment

-One article on PainSci cites Pearlman 2006: Vitamins, Minerals & Supplements for Pain & Healing
+One page on PainSci cites Pearlman 2006: Vitamins, Minerals & Supplements for Pain & Healing

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.